berkes/berkes.github.com/_posts/2006-12-15-howto-render-special-classes-around-nodes-with-certain-terms-in-certain-forms.md

   forms)'
 created: 1166195042
 tags:
-- PHP
+- php
-- Theming
+- theming
-- CSS
+- css
-- Drupal Talk
+- drupal talk
-- WhatsInItsName theme design blog
+- whatsinitsname theme design blog
 lang: en
 ---
 An often requested feature for sections module (or Theming in general) is to be able to style nodes with certain terms (and therefore forums) different.